VeraPancaldiLab/MOSNA_GUI/README.md

 Mosna use tysserand to build networks to analyse them after.
 This image is a tysserand network of IMC data from one patient and one sample where each nodes are cells, colored by cluster and the clustering was found by using phenograp on 34 markers.

+### Tysserand Network

 before to be able to obtain your tysserand network you must complete the associated config file in CONFIG/tysserand.yaml:

 ![Mon Image](images/config_tysserand.png)

-to have all tysserand networks of you're IMC and IF csv files you must run this command:
+to have all tysserand networks of your IMC and IF csv files you must run this command:

-    chmod u+x draw_tysserand.py
+    chmod u+x draw_tysserand.sh
-    ./draw_tysserand.py
+    ./draw_tysserand.sh

 ![Mon Image](images/IMC_network_A_01.png)

 ![Mon Image](images/IF_network_A.png)

+### Cell encounter

+before to be able to obtain a cell to cell correspondance between IF and IMC you must ensure that coordinates are the same for IF and IMC and also you must complete the associated config file in CONFIG/cell_encounter.yaml.

+to have your cell to cell encounter between your IMC and IF csv files you must run this command:

+    chmod u+x cell_encounter.sh
+    ./cell_encounter.sh